dissemin/dissemin/doc/proposal.md

 Our approach is a two-stage algorithm, similar to the AuthorMagic heuristics used in the Invenio platform [2].

-* First, papers sharing a similar author name are grouped by similarity, so that two papers in the same group have most likely be authored by the same researcher.
+* First, papers sharing a similar author name are grouped by similarity, so that two papers in the same group have most likely been authored by the same researcher.
 * Second, the relevance of each group of papers for our target researcher is estimated, and a cluster of similar papers is added to the publications list if the majority of these papers are considered relevant to the researcher.